+Alice de Kruijs is a contemporary and fine art photographer based in The Netherlands.
 Her work frequently touches the subject of identity and diversity and aims to go against the standard ideals and showcase stories through culture and different ethnic backgrounds, her work is a celebration of these differences in culture.
 As her way of life, she loves to conceptually and symbolically tell stories.
 Usually by showing a different perspective on personal daily life struggles.

-She is also named NEW Dutch Photography Talent 2017 - Curated by GUP Magazine
+She is also named Best European Photography Talent 2019 - Curated by GUP|Fresh Magazine

 Follow my work, exhibitions and life as a visual artist on Instagram